ttntm/ttntm/src/blog/15-getting-started-with-vue.md

 So, this isn't necessarily a "lesson learned", maybe more of a reminder to actually go and *read the manual*.

 One such case was {% ext "vue-router", "https://router.vuejs.org" %}, an essential building block in any vue application that has more than a single route the user can navigate to.
-It took me a while to set it up the way I had intended, including the so called *Navigation Guards* as well as *Programmatic Navigation*.
+It took me a while to set it up the way I had intended, including the so-called *Navigation Guards* as well as *Programmatic Navigation*.

 You'll notice an issue with routing immediately when your app keeps acting as if there was a page refresh (i.e. resetting your local data) after clicking on a simple link.
 In my case, I had all the links in my navigation defined as regular `<a href="...">` elements when I should actually have used `<router-link :to="...">` instead.